SmileiPIC/Smilei/doc/Sphinx/particle_injector.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Although the code can inject a single species, we recommend to use injectors to inject neutral plasmas.
-This means that positive and negative species should be simultaneously injected.
+This means that positive and negative species should be simultaneously injected at the same boundary.
+To strengthen neutrality, species can be created at the same position.